Vious/leetcode_practice/problem1-50/ReadMe.md

 - Deal with duplicates.

 For Problem 19.
 (Remove Nth Node From End of List), I use two pointers, with one goes to the end to count the length.
+- Take care of last pointer, if you use *end = head, and then end goes to the last node.
+Simply set end = nullptr actually does $\color{red}{\text{NOT}}$ change the last node to nullptr, you just set end to nullptr.
+A right way to do is find its previous, and set its next to nullptr.

 Problem 20.
 (Valid Parentheses), simple practice of stack.
 - Take care of the order of push and pop logics.

+## Part 5
+Code for Problem 21.
+(Merge Two Sorted Lists) to Problem

+For Problem 21.
+(Merge Two Sorted Lists), avoid for circular linked lists.